International Groundwater Conference

 - Sustainable Groundwater Management Act (SGMA)

 The Foundation and UC Davis sponsored a similar conference in 2010.
-The 2016 conference will be held June 28-30 at the same location – the Hyatt Regency at the San Francisco Airport in Burlingame.
+The 2016 conference was held June 28-30 at the same location – the Hyatt Regency at the San Francisco Airport in Burlingame.

 Karen Ross, Secretary of the California Department of Food and Agriculture